microsoft/AzureTrailblazerAcademy/month2/labs/lab_data/README.md

 - Azure Synapse Analytics (SQL Data Warehouse)
 - Azure Storage Accounts
-- Azure Data Facotry
+- Azure Data Factory

-2. Click on the storage account and browse to **Containers**:
-    - Validate that 2 containers **data** and **logs** are existing
-    - Click on the **logs** container and validate that these 3 files exist:
-        - preferences.json
-        - weblogsQ1.log
-        - weblogsQ2.log
-    - Repeat the validation for the **data** container as well, validate that these 2 files exist in the container:
-       - preferences.json
-       - DimDate2.txt

-3. Capture the name of your storage acccount (Data Lake Storage)
+2. Capture the name of your storage acccount (Data Lake Storage)
-4. CLick on the SQL Data Warehouse
+3. CLick on the SQL Data Warehouse
-5. Click on **Firewalls and virtual networks** and select **Add Client IP**.
+4. Click on **Firewalls and virtual networks** and select **Add Client IP**.
 Then click on **Save**.

 ![Adding Client IP to SQL Server Firewall](images/Firewall.png)

-6. Click on **Query Editor** and login using the user name and password you entered earlier.
+5. Click on **Query Editor** and login using the user name and password you entered earlier.
-7. Execute the following query:
+6. Execute the following query:

 ```
 CREATE MASTER KEY;